RetroDECK/ES-DE/THEMES-DEV.md

 * `text` - type: STRING
     - A string literal to display.
 * `systemdata` - type: STRING
     - This translates to some system data including values defined in es_systems.xml as well as some statistics.
-If an invalid systemdata field is defined, it will be printed as a string literal.
-This property can only be used in the `system` view.
+This property can only be used in the `system` view and you can only define a single value per element.
     - Valid values:
     - `name` - Short system name as defined in es_systems.xml.
     - `fullname` - Full system name as defined in es_systems.xml.